 - Norbut-Biy Madrassah, the largest madrassa in Kokand.
 The madrassa was built in XVIII century by captured architects as well as the famous Bukharian architect Usto Muhammed Salih Kasim, so the design and construction are quite typical to some monuments of XVIII Century in Bukhara.

 - Modari Khan Mausoleum (Modari-khan means Mother of Khan”) was built in 1825 by order of the widow of Umarkhan, famous poetess Nodira to honor the tomb of her mother-in-law.
 Since then the mausoleum became the family mausoleum where most of the female members of the khan family were buried.

 - Rishton (50 km west of Fergana) famous all over the world for its pottery that is decorated according to the ancient tradition that is more than 800 years.
 Masters hand down their trade secrets from father to son.
 The unique red clay ceramic masterpieces are decorated with naturally made ultramarine, turquoise and azure ornaments known as blue glaze "ishkor",

 - Workshop of the famous potter Rustam Umarov where visitors are welcome to observe the finest Rishtan ceramics in wonderful hand made and painted tea sets and lagans and beautifully decorated jugs and vases.

-- Fergana is a relatively young city that was founded as a strategic fortified point in Turkestan in 1876 during tsarist period of the region.
-The town was initially called as New Margilan, further in soviet period renamed as Fergona in 1924.
+- Ferganais a relatively young city that was founded as a strategic fortified point in Turkestan in 1876 during the tsarist period of the region.
+The town was initially called as New Margilan, further in the soviet period renamed as Fergona in 1924.
 Nowadays, Fergana is a flourishing beautiful town and despite its young history became the central point of Fergana valley.

 - Continue to Margilan.
 On the way possible to visit the biggest bazaars of Fergana valley - Kumpeta bazar (Thursday and Sunday).